A list of the references which will help you become better faster.

 Designed by Apple in California chronicles 20 years of Apple design through 450 photographs of our products and the processes used to make them.
 A visual history spanning iMac to Apple Pencil, this hardcover volume is both a testament and a tribute to the meticulous processes of design, engineering, and manufacturing that are singularly Apple.

-Ergonomics in Product Design
+Creative Sketching in Product Design

 by Naoto Fukasawa & Jasper Morrison